Stochastic Approximation for Nonlinear Discrete Stochastic Control: Finite-Sample Bounds: Appendix

-Hence proved. \end{proof} Lemma \ref{rescaled-time-derivative-condition} shows that if $V$ has a negative drift then $R = V^{\frac{2}{a}}$ also has a negative drift.
-Lemma \ref{lemma: moreau-gradient-bound} and Lemma \ref{rescaled-time-derivative-condition} allow us to reduce the problem to when $a = 2$ where $a$ is the constant in Assumption \ref{assumption: polynomial-growth}.
+Hence proved. \end{proof} Lemma \ref{lemma: rescaled-time-derivative-condition} shows that if $V$ has a negative drift then $R = V^{\frac{2}{a}}$ also has a negative drift.
+Lemma \ref{lemma: moreau-gradient-bound} and Lemma \ref{lemma: rescaled-time-derivative-condition} allow us to reduce the problem to when $a = 2$ where $a$ is the constant in Assumption \ref{assumption: polynomial-growth}.
+Note that since $R, V$ are polynomially bounded functions, we have that these functions are locally Lipschitz, which allows us to use the Rademacher Theorem to show that the set of non-differentiable points has measure $0$.
 Next, the following lemma provides a bound on the distance between $M_\mu$ and $M_{\mu'}$ for $0 < \mu < \mu'$, which will be crucial to analyze the convergence bounds in the non-smooth sub-exponential stable setting.

 \begin{lemma} (Change of smoothness parameter bound) For $0 < \mu < \mu'$ and $G_M = \frac{2}{a} G C_{2,a}^{\frac{2}{a}-1}$, we have:

 \end{lemma} \begin{proof} From the Gradient Theorem for line integrals, we have $\forall x \in \mathbb{R}^d$: